Categories

 These lawsuits are examples of how essential workers are now using the legal system in order to protect themselves from harm during this perilous time.
 These workers are using the protections afforded them by the law, in order to ensure that “social distancing” is not just a phrase but a reality in the workplace.

-If you believe that your health or livelihood is currently threatened by your employer, one of the employment attorneys at Sanford Heisler Sharp may be able to help you.
-With offices in New York, Washington, DC, Baltimore, Nashville, San Diego and San Francisco, Sanford Heisler Sharp is well-positioned to assist you with possible civil litigation.
+If you believe that your health or livelihood is currently threatened by your employer, one of the employment attorneys at Sanford Heisler Sharp McKnight may be able to help you.
+With offices in New York, Washington, DC, Nashville, San Diego, San Francisco and Palo Alto Sanford Heisler Sharp McKnight is well-positioned to assist you with possible civil litigation.

 Footnotes